Columbus House Legacy Society

 The Columbus House Legacy Society is comprised of donors who make thoughtful planning in their current and future support of Columbus House.
 By committing to the future viability of the agency's mission, the Legacy Society ensures our ability to continue to find solutions to end homelessness for years to come.

 As with any financial planning consideration, you should always check with a qualified advisor or estate attorney before making any changes to your current plans.
-For additional information on how to make a deferred or planned gift to Columbus House, please call John Brooks, Director of Development, at (203) 401-4400 ext.
+For additional information on how to make a deferred or planned gift to Columbus House, please call John Brooks, Chief Development Officer, at (203) 401-4400 ext.
 108 or email firstname.lastname@example.org.

 Many donors find that the easiest way to make a substantial future gift to Columbus House is to make a bequest in their will.
 There are many different kinds of bequests.
 With each, the entire value of the bequest is eligible for a charitable deduction against their estate taxes.
 Read about a Columbus House donor who decided to leave a legacy here.